Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Plasma Properties of the Quasi-equilibrium State

 Using the simulation setup and physics described above, we evolve the system from the initial state until it reaches a quasi-steady state at 80 hours of solar time.
 Until $t=20$ hours, we restrict the maximum refinement to five levels while multiple large-scale shock waves pass through in response to the strong initial force-imbalanced state.
 As shown in Figures \ref{fig:globalmap} and \ref{fig:streamers}(a), the quasi-equilibrium state exhibits helmet streamer and pseudostreamer structures at Northern and Southern latitudes, respectively.
-The temperature distribution of the whole domain at t=80~hours is shown in Figure \ref{fig:globalmap}, which has many localized structures in contrast to the initial uniform 1.25 MK temperature.
+The temperature distribution of the whole domain at t=80~hours is shown in Figure \ref{fig:globalmap}, which has many localized structures in contrast to the initial uniform 1.25 MK temperature (in the coronal part of the domain).
 It is clearly noticeable that the plasma near the magnetic poles is cooler than the closed magnetic field regions of both streamers.
 At $r=2$\,R$_\odot$, the temperature at the north pole is 1.39 MK, where the closed field regions of the helmet streamer and pseudostreamer are at 2.16 MK and 1.65 MK, respectively.
-In Figure.~\ref{fig:radial_profiles}, the temperature profiles further support this contrast between the polar region and the Helmet streamer till $r=10~R_{\odot}$ distance.
-It is important to mention that the rate of energy-density injection as the coronal heating process (discussed in Section~\ref{sub:Energetics}) is the same for all latitudes at a given radius.
-Therefore, this temperature contrast between the open and closed magnetic field regions is mostly due to the magnetic field-directed thermal heat flux.
-In the open magnetic field regions near the magnetic poles, heat can easily escape, and hence, the local plasma becomes cool.
-For the closed magnetic fields, heat flux is trapped between magnetic footpoints and temperature remains relatively higher than in open field regions.
-Similarly, the electron density profile ($n$) in the open and closed field regions also exhibits a strong variation as shown in Figure.~\ref{fig:streamers}(b): for example, at $3R_\odot$, Helmet streamer density is 7.31 times denser than the polar region.
-This same contrast approximately holds even at higher distances (e.g., $r=10~R_{\odot}$) when measured above the streamer stalk.
+In Figure.~\ref{fig:radial_profiles}, the temperature profiles further support this contrast between the polar region and the Helmet streamer out to $r=10~R_{\odot}$.